tscoleman3/tscoleman3.github.io/content/authors/jaren_serano/_index.md

 # Organizations/Affiliations
 organizations:
   - name: University of Florida
+  - name: (January 2021 – May 2023)
     url: ''

 # Short bio (displayed in user profile at end of posts)